luftreich/blog_source/source/_posts/2012-03-14-os161-file-operation-overview.markdown

 is even not bootstrapped yet_, so if you open console files in `thread_create`, it'll fail (silently blocking...) at that time.

-Another way is that we can lazily open the console files: when reading or writing console files, we first check if they've already been opened , then open it if not.
-(This method seems not clean, but it works...)

 __Update__: The _right_ way to do this is to initialize console in `runprogram`, because that's where the first user thread is born.
 And later user threads will just inherits the three file handles of console from then on.